-International Drive Electric Week, September 26 – October 3rd 2020, is a worldwide celebration to heighten awareness of today's widespread availability of plug-in vehicles and highlight the benefits of all-electric and plug-in hybrid-electric cars, trucks, motorcycles, and more.
+International Drive Electric Week, which falls in September every year, is a worldwide celebration to heighten awareness of today's widespread availability of electric vehicles and to highlight the benefits of both all-electric and plug-in hybrid-electric vehicles.

-Started in 2011 as National Plug In Day in the United States with the simple idea to hold simultaneous events across the country on the same day, by popular demand it was expanded to an entire week of events and changed the name to emphasize the thing we all want to do: drive electric.
+Started in 2011 as National Plug-in Day in the United States the simple idea was to hold simultaneous events across the country on the same day; by popular demand it was expanded to an entire week of events and the name was changed to emphasize the thing we all want to do: drive electric.
 New Zealand participated in 2015 with one or two events but in 2016 it was expanded to over 20 New Zealand based events.
 So we decided to call it International Drive Electric week to more accurately represent its coverage and importance.

-In 2016 The Better NZ trust assisted with over 50 events in New Zealand.
-The largest number for any country outside of the US.
-In 2017 the week is kicked off with the EV World, the first of its kind in NZ.
+In 2016 The Better NZ Trust assisted with over 50 events in New Zealand -the largest number for any country outside of the US.
+In 2017 the week was kicked off with the EV World, the first of its kind in NZ.

 Contact us directly for national sponsorship opportunities.

-Each event is led by local plug-in drivers and advocates and typically includes some combination of EV parades, ride-and-drives, press conferences, award ceremonies, informational booths, and more.
-The Better NZ trust serve as the national team providing support to the events throughout the country.
+Each event is led by local EV champions/advocates and typically includes some combination of EV parades, ride-and-drives, press conferences, award ceremonies, informational booths, and more.
+The Better NZ Trust serves as the co-ordinator providing support to the events throughout the country.
 We are pleased to partner with the many other organizations and individuals working to bring International Drive Electric Week to communities across the country.

 International Drive Electric Week History